Lead Sources

 Toys

-More information about lead in toys can be found on the CDC’s Lead in Toys page.
+More info can be found on the CDC’s About Lead in Consumer Products page.

 Pottery and Ceramic Products

 Lead may be present in the glazes or decorations covering the surface of some dinnerware and pottery.
-If the pottery is not manufactured properly, this lead can leach into food and drink that is prepared, stored, or served on the dishes.
+Depending on how it is made, this can cause lead to be absorbed into food or drinks that are prepared, stored, or served on these dishes.
+It is not possible to wash away lead in dishes or bakeware, and trying to do so may increase exposure.

 • Antique

-• Brightly decorated in orange, red, or yellow color, as lead is often used with these pigments to increase their intensity
+• Brightly decorated in an orange, red, or yellow color—lead is often used to increase the intensity of these colors

-Pottery not listed above that was made in commercial factories for everyday use is much less likely to have contain lead.
+Pottery that is not antique, is in good condition, and was made in a commercial factory for everyday use is much less likely to contain lead.

 More information about lead in dinnerware, ceramics, and pottery can be found on the FDA website.

-Also, lead has been found in the wrappers of some imported candies.
-The ink of these plastic or paper wrappers may contain lead that leaches into the candy.
+Lead has also been found in the wrappers of some imported candies.
+The ink from the wrappers may contain lead, which then gets onto the candy.

-More information can be found on the CDC’s Lead in Candy page.
+More information can be found on the CDC’s About Lead in Food, Cosmetics, and Medicines page.

 Imported Cosmetics and Jewelry